Ogden CPD journey

 “I really enjoyed the sessions yesterday and I finished the call ‘buzzing’.
 It has been a long, hard half term full of difficulties and doubts.
 To have people acknowledge it is hard and to offer so much help is absolutely brilliant.
 It is good to see different ways to demonstrate concepts and to be given ways to tackle misconceptions.
 Today at College I have felt calmer than I have for a few weeks, knowing that yes, I am doing a good job, and yes, I can teach.”

 For any teachers that have been involved with an Ogden partnership (or other Ogden programmes), they can access ongoing support and opportunities as part of the Teacher Network.
 This network provides professional development experiences for teachers of physics at all levels, including transformational trips aimed at inspiring teachers; and funding and scholarships for subject knowledge courses, high-level extension courses and education research opportunities.
 An annual conference will bring the Teacher Network together to share practice, ideas and the latest thinking in education research and evaluation.

 “We want to support, empower and celebrate teachers at every stage of their career,” says Wendy Cox, Head of Education.
 “Retention of physics teachers is a significant challenge and we hope our partnership CPD and Teacher Network will nurture and support teachers during their career, giving them the knowledge, confidence and resources to deliver inspiring practical physics from primary school onwards.”

 Looking to form a school partnership in your area?
-Applications are now open for partnerships starting in September 2021.
-Find our more and complete your expression of interest now.
-Deadline to apply 1 February 2021.
+Applications open annually between September and February.
+Find our more on our partnership pages.